-Students identified with SEND (Special Educational Needs and Disabilities) that need support over and above that which is normally available to students in the classroom through high quality teaching and differentiation, are termed 'SEND Support'.
+Students identified with SEND (Special Educational Needs and Disabilities) that need support over and above that which is normally available to students in the classroom through high quality teaching, receive 'SEND Support'.
 Students with additional SEND needs that are effectively supported within the classroom and require no additional intervention will continue to be monitored on the Additional Needs register.
 Parents will be informed if their child or young person is being monitored for SEND.

-Special Educational Needs are grouped into 4 main categories of need;
+Special Educational Needs are grouped into 4 main categories of need:

+- Communication and interaction (e.g.: Autism, Aspergers or speech and language needs) - Cognition and learning

+(e.g. Moderate and severe

+learning difficulties, profound

+and multiple learning

+difficulties, and specific needs

+such as dyslexia, dyspraxia and

+dyscalculia)

-- Communication and interaction (e.g.: Autism, Aspergers or speech and language needs) - Cognition and learning (e.g.: Moderate and Severe learning difficulties, Profound and Multiple learning difficulties, and specific needs such as dyslexia, dyspraxia and dyscalculia) - Social, emotional and mental health difficulties (e.g.: Mental health difficulties such as anxiety and depression, or ADD, ADHD or attachment disorder) - Sensory and/or physical (e.g.: Disabilities that hinders or prevents them from using the facilities normally provided, for example: Visual Impairment, Hearing Impairment, a Multisensory impairment, or specific physical disability)
+- Social, emotional and mental health difficulties (e.g. Mental health difficulties such as anxiety and depression, or ADD, ADHD or attachment disorder) - Sensory and/or physical (e.g. Disabilities that hinders or prevents them from using the facilities normally provided, for example: Visual Impairment, hearing impairment, a multisensory impairment, or specific physical disability)